Click Here!

 Our waiter at Lovash looked harried (as he also had to attend to calls for take-out orders) but did a OK job on the service front.
 Our main grouse with Lovash is with the poor quality of food coming out of its kitchen.

 Lovash boasts about its "Award Winning Chef/Owner Mohan Parmar" and indulges in extravagant hyperbole about itself.
-The owner's business card goes one step further proclaiming Lovash to be the "Only Indian Restaurant."

 Never has such boastful claims been so far divorced from reality.
-Hey, our dining misadventure at Lovash is adequate testimony.

 If only Lovash would focus less on bragging and put its energies into the kitchen, perhaps we'd get to taste authentic Indian cuisine. - © PhillyIndia.us